sirgalleto/cv/index.md

 ## Awards

-`Dec 2011`
+`Dec 2011.`
 __Honorable mention at Santo Domingo Sabio School__.
 Best score in the school at the “Saber 2011” national test.

-`Nov 2011`
+`Nov 2011.`
 __Grand Order of the Founders Cross award__.
 Golden shield category.
-"For his dedication and example in the development of academic activities".
+"For his dedication and example in the development of academic activities."
 Decree No. 224 of 2011 Acacías, Meta.

-`Dec 2012`
+`Dec 2012.`
 __2nd Place in XI Internal Programming Marathon__, Universidad Distrital Francisco José de Caldas.

 `Apr 2013`